chithra-bhat/udacity-sql/project1-deforestation/data/README.md

 # Project 1: Deforestation

-This project analyzes global deforestation data for **ForestQuery**, a non-profit dedicated to combat deforestation.
-The goal is to create a comprehensive report highlighting trends in forest area changes and regional impacts to guide strategic decisions and resource allocation.
+This project analyzes global deforestation data for **ForestQuery**, a non-profit organization dedicated to combat deforestation.
+The goal is to create a comprehensive report for the executive team highlighting trends in forest area changes and regional impacts to guide strategic decisions and resource allocation.

 ### Steps to Complete